Bids for Affection Strengthen Your Bond

 What if I told you there is a simple way to remain connected throughout the ups and downs of your relationship?
 Something that you or your partner are probably already doing, but not paying close attention to?
 Would you want to the simple way to stay connected?
 Of course you would!
-A simple way to feel connected with your partner is what we in the therapy world call “bids for attention.”
+A simple way to feel connected with your partner is what we in the therapy world call “bids for connection.”

 Marriage and Family Therapy researcher Dr. John Gottman (founder of “The Gottman Method” of marriage counseling) is well-known for his contribution in the couples counseling world.
 He’s known for studying and observing premarital couples and newlyweds, to long-term couples years later, in order to find what keeps couples married and what leads to divorce.
-[Check out: How to Stop a Divorce, and Save Your Marriage].

 One of Dr. Gottman’s studies found that couples who remained married after 6 years together, recognized bids for attention and turned towards their partner 86% of the time.
 Couples who divorced after 6 years turned towards each other only 33% of the time.
 So I guess the question is, do you fall closer to 86% or 33%?
 In order to answer this question, you probably need more information about what bids for attention are, and how you can respond to them.
 Let’s talk about them!